apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

      * -ProcessCommitsFromQueue true           Use this parameter if you want the system to work on the commit hash present in the queue.
      * -RegisterLatestCommit true              This parameter is used in conjunction with the last parameter.
+     * -Generate1MDataFile true                Generates a fresh test data file with 1 million records ~4.GB size. in the webapp/data directory.
      * -Housekeeping true                      Use this parameter to instruct the system to clean up at the end of the work cycle.

 ## Running benchmarks in queue mode